↑

 Everyone May Want a Different Holiday Experience

-Therefore, you need to understand that a child, spouse, or family member who can’t sit still is going to have a different goal than a family member who normally never gets to sit down.
+Therefore, you need to understand that a child, spouse, or family member who can’t sit still may have a different goal than a family member who normally never gets to sit down.

-A family member who loves lots of stimulation and noise is going to have (or need) a different goal than a family member who can’t take a lot of stimulation and noise.
+A family member who loves lots of stimulation and noise may have (or need) a different goal than a family member who can’t take a lot of stimulation and noise.

 Once you consider everyone’s goals, you’ll have more confidence about who can participate in various activities and events.

-In other words, don’t expect your family to have a “Hallmark Christmas experience” if you drag your entire family to an event that clashes with their desires.
+In other words, don’t expect your family to have a “Hallmark Christmas experience” if you drag your entire family to an event that clashes with their personality traits and desired experience.

-I do a couple of activities with a friend and no longer force my family members to go.
-After I got over the initial disappointment, I find it is a win-win for all.
+I do some activities with a friend and no longer force my family members to go.
+After I overcame the initial disappointment, I found it was a win-win for all.

 My family doesn’t have to endure the stress, and I don’t have to spend any emotional energy worrying about them.
-I also don’t have to listen to them complain or deal with others’ emotional stress and negative emotions.
+When I don’t make them attend, there is no complaining or emotional stress and negative emotions.

 open Bible, candles, poinsettia